gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 carefully in the crate he referred to as the "someday" pile.
 If it had been interesting, he would have had Erileine catalog it and put it back on the shelves that lined the library's walls.
-If it had been *really* interesting---magic or history or both---he would have spent an hour going through it, talking aloud while Erileine made notes and asked questions.
+If it had been *really* interesting—magic or history or both—he would have spent an hour going through it, talking aloud while Erileine made notes and asked questions.